524D/compareMS2/README.md

 ### 3.4 Molecular phylogenetics

 We recommend [MEGA](https://www.megasoftware.net/) creating phylogenetic trees from compareMS2 results.
 However, most phylogenetic software can take distance matrices as input for UPGMA analysis.
-This was the original use for which compareMS2 was developed, see [2013 paper by Palmblad and Deelder](https://doi.org/10.1002/rcm.6162).
+This was the original use for which compareMS2 was developed, see the [2013 paper](https://doi.org/10.1002/rcm.6162).

 ### 3.5 Data quality control